Alert Number: CA050941_08/29/19(8/20)

 Originally Posted: January 16, 2013

-The Washington State Department of Financial Institutions (DFI) warns consumers to verify the identity of any person before wiring money.
+The Washington State Department of Financial Institutions (DFI) urges consumers to verify the identity of any person before wiring money.
 Consumers should also verify that the reason for the wire transfer is legitimate.

-- Lottery or Prize – a scammer informs a consumer that the consumer won a lottery or prize and must send money in order to claim it
+- Lottery or Prize – A scammer tells the consumer that the consumer won a lottery or prize and must send money to claim it.

-- Debt Collection – a scammer impersonates a debt collector and induces a consumer to send money through the use of threats
+- Debt Collection – A scammer poses as a debt collector and uses threats to make the consumer settle the fake debt.

-- Purchases, Sales, and Leases – a scammer advises a consumer that the consumer must send money in order to complete a purchase, sale, or lease
+- Purchases, Sales, and Leases – A scammer tells a consumer that the consumer must send money to complete a purchase, sale, or lease.

-- Employment Related – A scammer poses as an employer, gives a consumer a fake offer of employment, and tells a consumer to send money through the consumer’s personal bank account in connection with a fraudulent offer of employment
+- Employment Related – A scammer poses as an employer, gives a consumer a fake offer of employment, and tells a consumer to send money in connection with the offer of employment.

-- Online Dating Related – a scammer impersonates an online dater, contacts a consumer who is dating online, and requests money as a gift or to help with an emergency
+- Online Dating Related – A scammer poses as an online dater, contacts a consumer who is dating online, and asks for money as a gift or to help with an emergency.

 If you feel you are in immediate danger contact local law enforcement.
 You may also contact local law enforcement in the jurisdiction where the scammer is located to report fraud.